 - a.
 Proposed school name (must include the words "charter school" in the name); - b.
 Proposed school mission statement; - c.
 Proposed school location that at minimum identifies school district and may also specify a specific neighborhood or community within that district; - d.
 Target population/community served: Briefly describe the school's target population and the community that the school intends to serve; - e.
-Priority school design: A description of which priority school design(s) the application meets based on the priority school designs enumerated in the Applicant Eligibility section of this RFP; - f.
+Priority school design: A description of which priority school design(s) the application meets based on the priority school designs enumerated in the Introduction section of this RFP.
+Applicant groups not implementing one or more of these priority designs shall state why the model being proposed is not able to implement one or more of the priority school designs; - f.
 Planned grades and enrollment, using the required chart below to indicate grades, ages, and enrollment for each of year of the initial charter term;